peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Multiply(
         int intValue);

-Multiplies this object by the given 32-bit signed integer.
-The resulting exponent will be the sum of the exponents of the two numbers.
+Multiplies this arbitrary-precision decimal floating-point number by a 32-bit signed integer and returns the result.

 <b>Parameters:</b>